jswoods/flapjack-client/README.md

  ```
 Commands:
+  flappy checks <entity>                      # List checks for a given entity
   flappy config SUBCOMMAND ...ARGS            # Create a ~/.flapjack.rc file that can be used by this CLI tool.
   flappy contacts SUBCOMMAND ...ARGS          # Manage contacts.
   flappy entities SUBCOMMAND ...ARGS          # Manage entities.
   flappy help [COMMAND]                       # Describe available commands or one specific command
   flappy maintenance SUBCOMMAND ...ARGS       # Enable maintenance mode for entities and checks.
+  flappy status <entity>[:<check>[,<check>]]  # List status of checks for a given entity

 Options:
   -u, [--uri=URI]        # Specify the Flapjack URI.